habibamustafaa/Freelancer_Client_APP/README.md

 # Freelancer_Client_APP
- This a simple console freelancing client system which handle some functionality using file system
+ This a simple console freelancing client system which handle some functionalites using file system